-Understanding how assignments are created is rooted in the understanding of the task types and effort-driven settings.
+Understanding task types and effort-driven settings are essential to understanding how assignments are created.
 Earlier we discussed what these terms mean and it would be helpful to review them before we discuss creating work assignments.

-Effort-driven: earlier we discussed the concept of moving boxes.
-When 1 person moves 10 boxes it could take 5 minutes per box or 50 minutes total.
-However, if 5 people move the boxes, it would take less time (10 minutes) because the work is divided over the resources.
+Effort-driven: When 1 person moves 10 boxes it could take 5 minutes per box or 50 minutes total.
+However, if 5 people move the boxes, it would take less time (10 minutes) because the work is divided across the resources.
 In this case, all work is equal.
 As long as the boxes are all moved, which resource moves which box is not important.
-The key to remember with effort-driven scheduling is: the work is divided over the resources and the time will shorten as a result.
+The key to remember with effort-driven scheduling is: the work is divided over the resources and the time required to complete the task is shortened.

-The system allows for the following 3 task types:
+Project 2010 allows for 3 task types for scheduling:

-Fixed Duration: A fixed duration task is a task created for a fixed length of time.
+Fixed Duration: A fixed duration task is a task created with a fixed length of time.
 Fixed Duration tasks are also tied to dates.
-Resources will only be assigned if available between the start and finish dates of the task.
+Resources will only be assigned if available to work between the start and finish dates of the task.

-Fixed Units: Units means quantity of resource.
+Fixed Units: Fixed Units is the quantity of resource assigned to a task and is the default task type.
+The quantity can be expressed in hours or a percentage of a whole resource.
 Fixed Units means that the resource assignment quantity is fixed for the task.
 Using this task type will result in the quantity of the units assigned to a task coupled with the availability of the resource to determine the duration of the task.
-If a task duration changes or if the amount of work changes, the units value will not change for the task.
+If a task duration changes or if the amount of work changes, the resource units will not change for the task.

 Fixed Work: The work of the task is fixed.
-Fixed work tasks are also effort-driven by default.
+Fixed work tasks are always effort-driven by default.
 The more resources assigned to the task, the less time the task will take to be completed because the work is divided over the resources.
-Fixed work tasks will be scheduled based on the quantity of the units of the resources assigned to a task and availability as stated on their resource calendar.
+Fixed work tasks will be scheduled based on the quantity of the units of resources assigned and availability as stated on their resource calendar.

 When coupled with the effort-driven option, the scheduling engine allows for 5 combinations of task type, effort-driven settings: